tobyscales/ffoxsync/README.md

 Simply click the buttons below to deploy.
 If you clone it, either clone both the above repos as well or just leave the hard-coded variable URIs in place.

 # What it does/deployment steps:
-1) Creates a deployment Container Instance using the latest [azure-cli](https://hub.docker.com/_/microsoft-azure-cli) Docker image.
+1) Creates a deployment Container Instance using the latest [azure-cli](https://hub.docker.com/_/microsoft-azure-cli) Docker image. (azure-bootstrapper)
-2) Creates an Azure Files storage share for keeping MySQL database, LetsEncrypt certificates and Nginx config.
+2) Creates an Azure Files storage share for keeping MySQL database, LetsEncrypt certificates and Nginx config. (azure-letsencrypt)
 3) Clones this repo into the deployment container and executes bootstrap.sh.
-This script sets correct permissions on the Azure Files storage account, then passes configuration values from the ARM template into the Nginx config.
+This script sets correct permissions on the Azure Files storage account, then passes configuration values from the ARM template into the Nginx config. (azure-letsencrypt)
-4) Creates a separate Container Group consisting of an Nginx container, a Mozilla SyncServer container and a MySQL container.
+4) Creates a separate Container Group consisting of an Nginx container, a Mozilla SyncServer container and a MySQL container. (azure-ffoxsync)

 `IMPORTANT NOTE: In order to validate the SSL certificate, you will need to create a cname record for your domain and point it at the ACI DNS name in the Azure portal.`